-Christopher D. Bayne is a patent attorney in the firm’s Chemical Patent Prosecution group, focusing on patent preparation and prosecution for domestic and international clients in technology areas including, for example, pharmaceuticals, petrochemistry, biotechnology, plastics, polymers, cosmetics, pigments, glass products, light-emitting materials, metallurgy, semiconductors, imaging devices, nanomaterials, and medical devices.
+Christopher D. Bayne is a patent attorney in the firm’s Chemical Patent Prosecution group, focusing on patent preparation and prosecution for domestic and international clients in technology areas including, for example, pharmaceuticals, chemical processes (large and small scale) and chemical products (fine chemicals, petrochemicals, agrochemicals), material technologies (polymers, glasses, metals, semiconductors, nanomaterials), additive manufacturing, energy technologies (battery, fuel cell, gas/steam turbine, nuclear), biotechnologies, petroleum technologies, cosmetics, pigments, medical devices.

 Before attending law school, Mr. Bayne worked as a synthetic-organic (medicinal) chemist in the pharmaceutical/biotech industry.
 Mr. Bayne’s industrial research involved the total synthesis and lead optimization of small-molecule therapeutics, including: (i) Muscarinic (M4) Agonists, as central nervous system therapeutics in the treatment of pain (antinocicepetion); (ii) Liver X Receptor (LXR) Agonists, as cardiovascular therapeutics in the treatment of atherosclerosis; and (ii) Lethal Factor (LF) inhibitors, as bio-defense agents designed to block immune cell-mediated fatality resulting from exposure to Anthrax.
 Mr. Bayne is a co-inventor of six issued United States patents relating to his industrial work.